Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Introduction

 \section{Introduction}

 Four-wave mixing (FWM) in nonlinear optical fibres is one of the fundamental parametric processes enabled by the Kerr nonlinearity.
-In FWM, nonlinear interactions enable energy exchange between four optical waves whose frequencies satisfy specific phase-matching conditions, allowing the conversion of photons from pump frequencies to signal and idler frequencies \cite{agrawalNonlinearFiberOptics2019}.
+In FWM, nonlinear interactions enable energy exchange between four optical waves whose frequencies satisfy the corresponding energy-conservation relation, while efficient conversion depends on phase matching through the propagation constants \cite{agrawalNonlinearFiberOptics2019}.
 It underpins a wide range of applications, including wavelength conversion, parametric amplification, ultrafast signal processing, frequency-comb generation, and quantum light sources (see \cite{agrawalNonlinearFiberOptics2019} and references therein for applications).
 Despite this broad relevance, obtaining closed-form analytic descriptions of FWM remains challenging because the underlying coupled-wave equations are nonlinear and phase-sensitive.
 As a result, most textbook treatments rely on simplifying assumptions such as undepleted pumps, identical effective mode areas, negligible phase mismatch, or weak signal and idler powers.

 Two notable bodies of work have previously presented relevant analytic solutions for four-wave mixing.
-Firstly, in \cite{chenFourphotonParametricMixing1989, chenFourwaveMixingOptical1989} solutions for the power in each of the frequency modes is derived by inverting elliptic integrals to obtain elliptic functions.
+Firstly, in \cite{chenFourphotonParametricMixing1989, chenFourwaveMixingOptical1989} solutions for the power in each of the frequency modes are derived by inverting elliptic integrals to obtain elliptic functions.
 Secondly, in \cite{marhicAnalyticSolutionsPhases2013} elliptic integrals are given for the phases for each mode.
 Both works use Jacobi elliptic functions and treat amplitude and phase separately.
 In contrast, the work herein derives complete solutions for the complex mode envelopes themselves, avoiding decomposition into amplitude and phase or real and imaginary parts, which provides a more direct description that naturally preserves all phase relationships and may therefore provide benefits for coherent applications.